muratk5n/thirdwave/en/README.md

 ---

 They are producing synthetic natgas?
 Methane can leak from that.
 H2 would be better.
-Raven SR Inc has awesome tech.
+American Raven SR has awesome tech.
 Egypt is building 1 GW waste-to-h2 plant.

 ---